 Scenario Writing (Grades 4-12)

 Students compose futuristic short stories (1,500 words or less) related to one of the current year's topics.
-Topics this year include the treatment of animals, disappearing languages, recovering from natural disaster, the global work place, and intellectual property.
+Topics this year include biosecurity, the spread of infectious diseases, toxic materials, philanthrocapitalism, and cloud storage.
 The first place winner in each affiliate program division is invited to the FPSP International Conference.